 Pro-TipYour CV won’t need changing for each position that you apply for, the only thing that will be different from application to application will be your cover letter.
 Read more to understand the differences between a cover letter and a resume.

-When you want to give a summary of your working history, your skills, and your education, you use a resume.
+When you want to summarize your working history, your skills, and your education, you use a resume.

 In other words…